What is the Rock My Adventure travel style like?

 What types of transport do you use?

-Between the main destinations on the trip, we usually use buses or trains.
+Between the main destinations on the trip, we usually use private mini buses, coaches, safari vehicles or trains.

-But we also use anything from private mini buses, safari vehicles, to local taxis, to ferries, to trains, to a local dhows, to coaches and tuk tuks.
+But we also sometimes use public mini buses, taxis, ferries, boats and tuk tuks.

 Yes!
 All the time.
 I am passionate about promoting local businesses and we work with the best local operators to provide you with the highly personalised African adventure you’ve always dreamed of.